By: Sharon Aron Baron

 Who’s in Charge?

 Lynch-Walsh recalls an instance last fall when the school board failed the voters by hiring Chief Facilities Officer Leo Bobadilla.
-Once his name was released, everyone started researching him, and discovered that in Houston, where he was from, their bond program was $200 million in the hole and there was an audit involved that he had responded to.
+Once his name was released, everyone started researching him and discovered that in Houston, where he was from, their bond program was $200 million in the hole, and there was an audit involved that he had responded to.
 However, Superintendent Runcie insisted to the board there was no audit.
-Some members of the board wanted to see an audit and wait, but the majority of the board members did not want to wait to hire him.
+Some board members wanted to see an audit and wait, but the majority of the board members did not want to wait to hire him.
 They trusted Runcie and believed there was no audit.

-Lynch-Walsh said that the board forgets that the superintendent is their employee, so they basically let him know that day, that they were okay with letting him do with whatever he wanted to do.
+Lynch-Walsh said that the board forgets that the superintendent is their employee, so they basically let him know that day that they were okay with letting him do whatever he wanted to do.
 She believes the majority, not all of them, but at least five members take the lead from Runcie on any given day.
-She said this was also an issue with the school board back in the last Grand Jury report, on facilities related matters where they criticized that board for relying too much on the superintendent for their information and suggested they educate themselves on facilities-related construction matters.
+She said this was also an issue with the school board back in the last Grand Jury report on facilities-related matters where they criticized that board for relying too much on the superintendent for their information and suggested they educate themselves on facilities-related construction matters.

 $800 Million Bonds